XavierCai1996/Copyable-Template/README.md

 2.Run the script ./run.ls.

-## How to use this template in my project
+## How to use this template in projects

-1.Copy the ./src/ folder to your project.
+1.Copy the folder ./src/ to your projects.

-2.Include the header file ./src/copy-object.h in your code.
+2.Include the header file ./src/copy-object.h in your codes.

 ## Contact me